Competence in Carrying Out Non-Structural Minor Internal and External Caravan and Motorhome Repairs

 • 💡After completing the repair, thoroughly inspect the area, record all relevant details on the job card, and clearly state any recommendations – even if they are minor – to demonstrate a complete grasp of the assessment criteria.

-• 💡Always refer to manufacturer data and service schedules during practical assessments.
-Examiners look for evidence of using correct specifications, not just general knowledge.
+• 💡Always refer to the latest manufacturer service schedules and technical data when answering questions on maintenance intervals.
+Examiners look for evidence of using up-to-date information.

 Common Mistakes